 “Our goal is to change all that!”

-If you’ve been diagnosed with preeclampsia, please visit The Preeclampsia Foundation’s website, and participate in their Preeclampsia Registry, a research tool that will help investigators longitudinally track women like me who have ever had preeclampsia.
+If you’ve been diagnosed with preeclampsia, please visit The Preeclampsia Foundation’s website, and participate in their Preeclampsia Registry, a research tool that will help investigators track women like me who have ever had preeclampsia.

 (1) Graeme Smith et al. “Smith, G.N.
 (2009) Development of Preeclampsia provides a window of opportunity for early cardiovascular risk screening and intervention.
 Expert Rev Obstet Gynecol 4(4), 355-357.